denali-js/core/Readme.md

 # Denali Documentation

 The Denali docs are a Jekyll site.
-The site files are on the `gh-pages` branch, and it leverages the `_plugins/yuidoc.rb` plugin to read the documentation source from the various source branches and tags.
+The source files are on the `docs` branch, and it leverages the `_plugins/yuidoc.rb` plugin to read the documentation source from the various source branches and tags.
+The `deploy.sh` script on the `docs` branch will build the docs, copy them to this (`gh-pages`) branch, commit and push them up.

 ## Installation